Post 4: How “Race” Emerged from Colonialism | Sangwon Yang and Mako Nagasawa

 “…Acosta may be seen as articulating not primarily a new form of theology, but theology in a pedagogical form that constantly reimagines the world and especially native subjects by gauging their intelligence and intellectual capacities…In Acosta, the Augustinian-Anselmic dictum faith seeking understanding mutates into faith judging intelligence.”[10]

 Through Acosta’s distorted theological thinking, racial identity is now correlated with faith and human intelligence.
 Racial identity became a signifier of theological significance: i.e. whites Europeans are able to be “saved” by rational argument, but “black barbarians” need to be forced into faith.
 Racial identity also became a signifier of intelligence/rationality.
 This aspect of racial identity continues to be evident in racist stereotypes and caricature that depict various indigenous people as “primitive,” “irrational,” or “unable to perform in higher education.”
-The colonizers through their partnership with the European Church actively created the new theological foundation for identity and hierarchy: race.[11]
+The colonizers through their partnership with the European Church actively created a new basis for relationship between them — one connected to identity and hierarchy: race.[11]

 Enlightenment philosophers and scientists inherited this perception.
 Do an internet search for “Racism in Immanuel Kant” and see what comes up.